explainers-by-googlers/cross-origin-storage/browsers/cross-origin-storage-firefox-plan.md

     checksum, and wired it in as described in decision 16.
 Also added this feature's first unit test (a gtest against the real shipped data), closing part of the "no unit tests" gap from that same earlier self-audit.
+19. **Fix: macOS `globstar` and missing Windows MozillaBuild** (`691bb1cff8`) — the release workflow's first triggered run failed on macOS (`shopt: globstar: invalid shell option name` — bash 3.2, macOS's bundled shell, only gained `globstar` in bash 4.0, and none of the three artifact glob patterns need it anyway) and on Windows (`./mach` itself hard-requires MozillaBuild pre-installed at exactly `C:\mozilla-build`, which a stock GitHub-hosted runner doesn't ship).
+Dropped `globstar` from the `shopt` call; added an explicit PowerShell install step for MozillaBuild before the first `./mach` invocation of any kind.
+20. **Add gtest coverage for the registry, utils, and rate limiter** (`8245611557`) — the gap that had specifically blocked upstreaming this branch (see the last Deferred-work bullet below).
+    Covers the create/read lifecycle, the concurrent-writer safety invariant (decision 8), disclosure scoping across all three scopes and its monotonic-upgrade rule, and the `RemoveSite`/`ClearAll` clear-data paths (step 17) — including the partial-revoke branch against two genuinely distinct sites (`example.com`/`example.org`), the specific gap the step-17 marionette script couldn't cover on its own.
+Also covers the rate limiter (step 13), including actually exhausting a write burst to a denial, closing another named gap below.
+    Found and fixed two real bugs in the process: raw NSS calls (`ComputeHashValueHex` → `PK11_HashBuf`) `MOZ_CRASH()` in a bare gtest process, since nothing there triggers PSM's normal startup path — the crash (not a hang) was what had looked like an unrelated ~20-minute test freeze, actually the headless crash reporter processing a report nothing was there to dismiss; fixed with an explicit `NSS_NoDB_Init(nullptr)` call, matching existing precedent in `security/manager/ssl/tests/gtest/HMACTest.cpp`.
+Separately, wildcard-scope disclosure is
+    correctly gated behind the PHL/GREASE roll (decision 16) even for the entry's own upgrade writer, which an earlier draft of this test suite hadn't accounted for — fixed by asserting only the deterministic parts of the monotonic-upgrade invariant, not a PHL/GREASE-dependent outcome for a fabricated test hash that was never going to be genuinely public.
+21. **Fix: Windows release artifact glob targeted the wrong file** (`13b8c5b052`) — the run triggered right after step 19 built successfully but then failed at artifact collection:
+    `./mach package` on Windows produces a plain `.zip` directly under `obj-*/dist/`, like the other two platforms, not the self-extracting NSIS `.installer.exe` under `dist/install/sea/` the glob was looking for (a separate build target this workflow never invokes).
+Changed the glob to match the `.zip` that's actually produced.

 ## Deferred / follow-up work